ClusterHQ/flocker/docs/advanced/api.rst

 To start the agents on a node, a configuration file must exist on the node at ``/etc/flocker/agent.yml``.
 This should be as follows, replacing ``${CONTROL_NODE}`` with the address of the control node:

+# TODO document what the port variable is, here and in Ubuntu section
+# TODO maybe make port an option to

 .. code-block:: yaml

    "version": 1
    "control-service":
       "hostname": "${CONTROL_NODE}"
+      "port": 4524

 .. task:: enable_flocker_agent fedora-20 ${CONTROL_NODE}
    :prompt: [root@agent-node]#